How to buy Worley (WOR) shares in Australia

 Worley share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Worley's is 2.2272.
-This would suggest that Worley's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Worley's is 1.576.
+This would suggest that Worley's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Frequently asked questions